 Health And Safety

 Here at Windstar Cruises, the health and safety of everyone on board is a top priority.
-We are connected to industry experts and following guidelines by the Centers for Disease Control and Prevention (CDC).
+We are connected to industry experts and following guidelines by the regulatory authorities in every area of the world.
 Our team is implementing additional technologies that go beyond these requirements as part of our new Beyond Ordinary Care program.

 We are making a multi-million dollar investment in our fleet to provide a healthy environment while sailing on a Windstar yacht.
 Hospital grade high-efficiency particulate (HEPA) filters along with a UV-C air zapping process (ultraviolet germicidal irradiation) are being installed on board all Windstar yachts.